ajayambule2003/Java-Practical/README.md

 42.Java program to demonstrate extracting first letter of each word using Regex

 43.Java program to Insert Elements in LinkedList at first and last position to showcase addFirst() and addlast() Method

+44.Java Program to Interchange Elements of First and Last Column in a Matrix